erik-pedersen/COMP6841/project/behemoth/README.md

 Looks like all those As we wrote now live around the address `0xffffd354`.
 So, when we write our shellcode, we'll use `0xffffd364` to jump back to.
 We can then NOP-slide down into the shellcode.

-Now to write our first python script: `breakhemoth1.py`

 ...Turns out, after CONSTANT attempts (I spent like 3 hours on this lol) I just cannot get the bloody thing to work.
 It was just constantly segfaulting, even though I am sure that I have the correct address.

 I decided to consult some solutions, and even then, doing anything that was similar to there's that DIDN'T involve environment variables just did not work.
 I DID manage to get a 'executing /usr/bin/dash' in GDB at one point (shown below), but copying and pasting the EXACT python script in a normal terminal then immediately segfaults.
 I have NO clue why this works, it is definitely above me for now.